These Gateway Towns Might Be Cooler Than the National Parks Next Door

 At just under 1 million acres, Olympic National Park encompasses a dizzyingly diverse array of landscapes, including temperate rain forests, Pacific coastline, glaciers, and towering mountains.
 It also gets—much to the chagrin of campers and hikers—a lot of rainfall.
 Bucking that trend is “Sunny Sequim,” which sits in a rain shadow and only gets about 16 inches of precipitation a year, compared to 10 feet of rain in Forks, about 60 miles away as the crow flies on the western side of the peninsula.
 That climate, similar to the south of France, has earned Sequim (pronounced “skwim”) the title of the Lavender Capital of North America, and in season, you can pick the fragrant herb at farms around town or taste it in ice cream or lattes.

-On the north side of town, you’ll find the Dungeness Spit, the longest sand spit in the country, which juts out more than five miles into the Strait of Juan de Fuca as part of a national wildlife refuge; it makes for a great out-and-back hike, during which you might spot harlequin ducks, snowy owls, harbor seals, orcas, and bald eagles.
-You can take in similarly gorgeous coastal views from the Juan de Fuca Cottages.
+On the north side of town, you’ll find the Dungeness Spit, the longest sand spit in the country, which juts out more than five miles into the Strait of Juan de Fuca as part of a national wildlife refuge; it makes for a scenic out-and-back hike, during which you might spot harlequin ducks, snowy owls, harbor seals, orcas, and bald eagles.
+You can take in similarly gorgeous coastal views from the Juan de Fuca Cottages; many of them feature hot tubs or fireplaces, as well as access to a private beach that’s popular for kayaking, crabbing, beachcombing, and kiteboarding.

 Boats in a harbor with mountains and dramatic cloudy skies in background